 But this is not to say Huropa would be a meaningless entity, nor even an entirely new one.
 In the old days, when I was learning about Asperger’s and autism, I waved goodbye to my neighbors, with their typically developing children and hilarious puppies and their anguish over the new countertops, and felt I was crossing an invisible border.
 It symbolized the division, the distance between our family and theirs that we were all trying to ignore.

 That distance narrowed over the years.
 By now, it has largely disappeared.
 Mostly, that’s because I see autism and Asperger’s differently.
 And I see, too, that all around us, within and beyond the borders of Bedzerland and Huropa and Massachusetts and the USA, people and families with autism, or any other difference, are struggling to determine their own worlds.
 We all are.
 The result is “noisy and complicated,” as the White House spokesperson, addressing our petitioning secessionists, described democracy.
 He added, "But that does not provide a right to walk away from it."

-Note: Asperger syndrome and autism are in no way associated with a desire to wage war.
-The Huropa foreign policy was a passing Boy Phase.
-Hugh is long since over it.
-This incident is better understood as reflecting his desire for social justice, notwithstanding the unfortunate strategy.
+Note: Asperger syndrome and autism are not associated with a desire to wage war.
+The Huropa foreign policy was a passing phase.
+This incident is better understood as reflecting his desire for social justice, notwithstanding the choice of strategy.